zeljkot/presentations/swagger/PITCHME.md

   * DELETE
 * Content of the message is not defined (typically some JSON)
 ---
-# Start with the Documentation
+# Communicate API with Documentation?

+- ## How to Write a Documentation?      |
+- Check the server code and be careful  |
 - ## How to write a client?
 - Check the documentation and be careful|
-- ## How to Write a Documentation?      |
-- Check the server code and be careful  |

 Note:
 Test note